MachineLemonade/docs/docs/getting-started.md

 ---
-title: "Getting started with Astronomer"
+title: "Getting Started"
-description: "How to get up and running with an Astronomer Cloud trial."
+description: "How to get up and running with Astronomer"
 date: 2018-10-12T00:00:00.000Z
 slug: "getting-started"
 ---

-Welcome to Astronomer Cloud Edition.

-We're here to help you hit the ground running.

-## Start Your Trial
+## Start a Trial

-If you're ready, your first step is to [start a trial here](https://trial.astronomer.io).

-Once you fill out the form with payment information, your 30-day trial will officially be kicked off and you'll be redirected to our app to create an account and workspace.
+A good way to get started is to [sign up for an Astronomer Cloud trial](https://trial.astronomer.io).

 ## Create a Workspace